 ben@pc:~$ man polkit

-For allowing GNOME to request hibernation, we have to look into telling "Local Authority" that our login daemon is allowed to hibernate.
+For allowing GNOME to request hibernation, we have to tell "Local Authority" our login daemon is allowed to hibernate.
 There is good documentation for "Local Authority" as well:

 ben@pc:~$ man pklocalauthority